Cyber Safety For Kids: 10 Ways To Protect Your Kid Online

 As a parent today, it’s becoming harder and harder to protect your kids online.
-Not only do they have their own devices, but they’re online constantly, which means monitoring their activity to ensure they’re safe is next to impossible.
+Keeping kids safe online is no easy task, not only do they have their own devices, but they’re online constantly, which means monitoring their activity to ensure they’re safe is next to impossible.
 But just because you can’t personally monitor their activity at every turn doesn’t mean you can’t take precautions to protect your children.
 Start with these 10 tips.

 1. Enable Youtube’s Security Features